-- 1. Agreeing the level, if any, of any local pay award for Principal Officers and the Treasurer position. - 2.
-Monitoring and reviewing the performance of the Principal Officers.
+- 1. Agreeing the level, if any, of any local pay award for SLT Members. - 2.
+Monitoring and reviewing the performance of the Chief Fire Officer.

-The Committee shall meet on an annual basis in order to undertake the Principal Officer Salary Review Process.
+The Committee shall meet on an annual basis to undertake the SLT Salary Review Process.
 The panel will consist of 3 Members as follows:

-- The Chair of the Authority;

-- The Vice Chair of the Authority;
+- The Chair of the Authority. - The Vice Chair of the Authority.

-- A Darlington Member;
+A Darlington Member.